puneeth-gopagari/Sales-and-profit-dashboard-/Project1.md

 -Used dual axis charts to compare previous year sales and year to date sales

-- Created maps to analyze sales performance for every state in the United States
+-Created maps to analyze sales performance for every state in the United States

 -Used IF THEN statements to analyze year to date sales and profit.